Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture

-for all consecutive critical points $m_0,m_0+1$ for $L(s,\itSigma\times\itPi)$ with $L(m_0+1,\itSigma\times\itPi) \neq 0$.
-If $n$ is even and $n'$ is odd, then the ratios are expressed in terms of the relative periods of $\itSigma$ (cf.\,\cite[Definition 5.3]{HR2020}).
-The result is compatible with Deligne's conjecture \cite{Deligne1979} on critical values of motivic $L$-functions, and in practice it reduces the study of algebraicity of critical values to that of the rightmost and leftmost critical values.
-As a different aspect of ratios of critical values, we consider ratios of product of different Rankin--Selberg $L$-functions at a fixed critical point.
-Under reasonable assumptions, we expect these ratios to be algebraic and propose the following:
+for any consecutive critical points $m_0, m_0+1$ for $L(s, \itSigma \times \itPi)$, provided that $L(m_0+1, \itSigma \times \itPi) \neq 0$.
+When $n$ is even and $n'$ is odd, the ratios are expressed in terms of the relative periods of $\itSigma$ (cf.\,\cite[Definition 5.3]{HR2020}).
+This result is compatible with Deligne's conjecture \cite{Deligne1979} on the critical values of motivic $L$-functions.
+In practice, it reduces the study of the algebraicity of critical values to that of the rightmost or leftmost critical values.
+As another perspective on the study of ratios of critical values, we consider cross ratios of Rankin--Selberg $L$-functions evaluated at a fixed critical point.
+Under reasonable assumptions, these cross ratios are expected to be algebraic and we propose the following: